 Q: What's your definition of a for-profit social innovation business for this competition?

 A: In the investment category, we are looking for early-stage for-profit businesses which have a specific, meaningful mission and innovative approach to address an important social or environmental problem through their core operating model.
 This competition is not suitable for businesses which have only a financial charitable commitment or simply operate with top quality social, community or environmental standards, even though those are great and commendable things to do!
-Please also see our blog where the SIFP team and others have discussed this topic at length; maybe add your thoughts as well.

 - Good fit example 1: Your business mission is to sell micronutrient-enriched, tasty, healthful snacks targeting low-income families at attractive prices through government school meal and other distribution channels addressing a major health problem of nutrient deficiency amongst this population.